Batman Versus Predator

 Batman Versus Predator is a comic book crossover featuring a duel between Batman and members of the titular extraterrestrial race from the Predator film franchise.
 It was written by Dave Gibbons with art by Andy and Adam Kubert, and was published by DC Comics and Dark Horse Comics in 1991.
 Adam Kubert won an Eisner Award in 1992 for his contribution.

 In 1995, a sequel was published called Batman Versus Predator II: Bloodmatch.
 It was written by Doug Moench, with art by Paul Gulacy and Terry Austin.
 A third series, Batman Versus Predator III: Blood Ties, was published in 1997.
-Written by Chuck Dixon with art by Rodolfo Damaggio and Robert Campanella, it features Mr. Freeze and a Catwoman cameo.
+Written by Chuck Dixon with art by Rodolfo Damaggio and Robert Campanella, it also features Mr. Freeze and a Catwoman cameo.